Cycling in Toronto: Infrastructure and support

 Following the 2001 Toronto Bike Plan, Toronto City Council has approved several updated plans including the 2016 10 Year Cycling Network Plan, and the 2021 Cycling Network Plan Update.
 This sets out a plan to create a citywide cycling network of on-road, off-road bikeways, signage and parking.
 The other major prong of the bike plan is education and promotion to reduce the number of collisions/falls and to increase the number of people who bike.

 The Bike Plan is a major program to dramatically expand the network through on-road bike lanes, signed routes and off-road multi-use paths.
-The goal is that by 2011 any cyclist in the city proper should be within a five-minute ride of a designated bike route.
+The goal was that by 2011 any cyclist in the city proper should be within a five-minute ride of a designated bike route.
 The network is planned for 1000 km of bikeways including 500 km of on-street bike lanes, and another 250 km of off-road paved trails.
 As of 2022, around 750 kilometres of the 1000 km proposed bikeway network is in place, with 367 km of this on street.

 Two major off-road paved trails along the Don and Humber river valleys provide a backbone for transport on the east and west side of the downtown area.
 The two trails are connected by the Martin Goodman Trail along the lakeshore as part of the larger Waterfront Trail that goes along Lake Ontario.
 All of these off-road trails are heavily used by cyclists but still have some issues with continuity and trail quality that keep them from being prime cycling transportation corridors.

 The city has installed thousands of post and ring stands for on-street bike parking in the last few years.

 Legality

 Cycling as transportation is covered under the Ontario Highway Traffic Act.
-In the event of a crash, collision or non-HTA related charges the Advocacy for Respect for Cyclists also offers a Legal Info page.